Linda Reynolds admitted to hospital as Brittany Higgins scandal grows

 “As a precautionary measure, Minister Reynolds has this morning been admitted to a Canberra Hospital.”

-Senator Reynolds was scheduled to address the National Press Club on Wednesday at 11.30am, for a speech in her capacity as Defence Minister.
+Senator Reynolds was scheduled to address the National Press Club on Wednesday at 11.30am, in her capacity as Defence Minister.

 In the light of Minister Reynolds withdrawal from today's @PressClubAust address, we asked Foreign Minister @MarisePayne – who is acting in Reynolds' job – to take her place.
 She has declined and as a result we have reluctantly cancelled today's Press Club event